Wolverine971/9takes/src/blog/enneagram/enneagram-types-in-relationships.md

 Enneagram Type Sixes, the Loyalists, are known for their sense of duty and loyalty towards others.
 They are excellent at predicting potential problems and preparing for them.
 Type Sixes tend to be very caring and supportive towards their partner in a relationship.
 However, they may struggle with trust issues and may need reassurance from their partner that they are loved and accepted.
 They often seek a stable and reliable partner and may need help feeling secure if their partner is unpredictable or inconsistent.

 Type Sixes are often very attuned to the needs of others and can be excellent at anticipating their partner's needs.
 They are committed to their relationships and will work hard to maintain them, often placing their partner's needs ahead of their own.
-However, they can become anxious and insecure in their relationships, which may lead to them seeking reassurance from their partner.
+However, **they can become anxious and insecure in their relationships, which may lead to them seeking reassurance from their partner**.
 They may also need help with decision-making in their relationships, as they tend to weigh all options carefully before making a choice.

 In romantic relationships, Type Sixes often seek a sense of security and stability.
 They may be drawn to partners who are dependable, loyal, and trustworthy.
 They are also attracted to supportive and nurturing partners, as they appreciate being cared for and protected.
 Type Sixes may struggle with jealousy and possessiveness in their relationships as they fear losing their partner to someone else.
 They may also hesitate to take risks in their relationships, as they prefer avoiding potential conflict or disappointment.